iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 For more complete documentation on the :meth:`~potentiostat.Potentiostat.run_test` method see the :ref:`api_ref` section.
-For a more complete description of the various voltammetric tests see :ref:`test_param_ref` section.
+For a more complete description of the various voltammetric tests see :ref:`tests_ref` section.

 .. note::

-  Note, when running tests with the :meth:`~potentiostat.Potentiostat.run_test` the output voltage range will automatically be selected based on the current set of parameter values for that test.
-For this reason you do not need to specifically select the output voltage range before using this method.
+  Note, when running tests with the :meth:`~potentiostat.Potentiostat.run_test` the output voltage range will automatically be selected prior to running the tested based on the parameter values for that test.
+Becasue of this you do not need to specifically select the output voltage range before using this method.

 ****************************